A special issue of the Journal of Gender Studies

 How has feminist media activism transitioned from the print era to the digital?
 What are the key events or moments of technological transition which have signalled shifts in feminist media activism or production (for instance, the rise of TV/televised events, radio, Xerox machines, hashtags, or TikTok)?
 And what methodological approaches (decolonial, queer, affective, archival, periodical) might we bring to the concept of ‘transition’ in feminist media studies?

-This special issue uses the concept of ‘media in transition’ to explore how feminist issues and campaigns are shaped by the technologies via which they are mediated (Ardis 2013).
+This special issue of the Journal of Gender Studies uses the concept of ‘media in transition’ to explore how feminist issues and campaigns are shaped by the technologies via which they are mediated (Ardis 2013).
 In so doing, ‘Feminist Media Activism in Transition’ responds to Carter and McLaughlin’s call (2011) for greater attention to the material history and production of media texts.
 By foregrounding changing modes of technological production, this special issue invites explorations of both analogue and digital forms, and of the borrowings, legacies, adaptations, and repetitions traceable across feminist media past and present.

 To give a few examples of feminist media in transition: in 2020, the queer-dating app Lex, inspired by the personals pages of 1980s US feminist magazine Off Our Backs, was launched.
 With 84.8k followers on Instagram, Lex is proof of the enduring appeal and transformative potential of feminist print media in the digital age.
 In the same year, British actress and screenwriter Michaela Coel’s path-breaking exploration of modern relationships, consent and sexual violence, I May Destroy You, veered back and forth between the exploitative world of print publishing and febrile digital spaces.
 Following the show’s success, the BBC in partnership with gal-dem and The Face magazines launched a digital zine based on the series, titled The Ins and Outs of Consent.
 The continuities between feminist print and digital activism were likewise foregrounded by the British Library’s digitised archive of Spare Rib (1972-1993), which launched to public and critical acclaim in 2015.
 While the online accessibility of Spare Rib brought new attention to ‘live’ and ongoing feminist issues (including violence against women, workplace inequality, and reproductive rights), it also underlined the precarity of digital media when, in 2021, the online archive had to be removed following changes in copyright law after Brexit.